 A dental crown is one of the most well known dental restorations.
 They are used to encapsulate those teeth that are beyond repair.
 For example, in the case of a severely decayed tooth that’s beyond saving using traditional methods such as a filling.
 Dental crowning can be done to avoid discomfort and infection, such as after Root Canal Therapy.
 It is important to understand that the tooth will not remain functional forever.
-It is also possible that decay may remerge and compromise its structural integrity.
+It is also possible that decay may reemerge and compromise its structural integrity.

 Dental crowns are the optimal choice in such situations.
-They provide protection to the vulnerable tooth and add structural support.
-Minimising the possibility of decay since crowns seal the tooth from the rest of the mouth.
+They provide protection to the vulnerable tooth and add structural support, minimising the possibility of decay since crowns seal the tooth from the rest of the mouth.
 This means that the longevity of the decaying tooth is drastically increased.

 This type of treatment is a good option for patients who have sustained severe damage on the tooth.
 Not only does it restore the structure and strength of your tooth, but also improves your facial and smile aesthetics.
 A dentist will recommend dental crowing if you have the following conditions.